ibbles/LearningUnreal/Procedural Content Generation PCG.md

 Each element has:
 - Static Mesh: The [[Static Mesh Asset]] to instantiate when this element is selected for a point.
 - Weight: How likely this entry is to be selected for an  input point.

+### PCG Mesh Selector By Attribute

+Reads the mesh to spawn from each point's Mesh (Name?) attribute / metadata.
+Used when creating a _Configurable PCG Level Instance_.

+## Spawn Actor

+Spawn an [[Actor]] for every input point.
+Has [[Details Panel]] > Settings > Template Actor Class which is the [[Actor]] type to spawn.
+After spawning the Spawn Actor node can call functions on the newly created instance by adding the names of the functions to call to [[Details Panel]] > Settings > Post Spawn Function Names.

+Has [[Details Panel]] > Settings > Actor Overrides.
+Not sure what this does.
+What is being overridden?
+What happens with that data later?
+Where does it takes the data from?
+Metadata > Attributes?

 # World Inspection